-The FY 2017 budget includes \$4.9 million for grants to community-based organizations that provide afterschool and summer programming for children and youth.
+The proposed FY 2017 budget includes \$4.9 million for the Collaborative to offer grants to community-based organizations that provide afterschool and summer programming for children and youth.
 This is level with last year's funding, when a mid-year 2016 supplemental appropriation is taken into account.

-The DC Children and Youth Investment Collaborative, also known as "the Trust," is a nonprofit that provides grants and technical assistance to youth-serving organizations in the District, particularly those that provide afterschool and summer programs to create hands-on and enrichment learning beyond what students learn during the school day.
+The DC Children and Youth Investment Collaborative, formerly known as "the Trust," is a non-profit that provides grants and technical assistance to youth-serving organizations in the District, particularly those that provide afterschool and summer programs to create hands-on and enrichment learning beyond what students learn during the school day.
 These "expanded learning" programs improve academic achievement, keep children safe and supervised, and help working families.